rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 Step 5 -Reporting and Recommendations:
 Document the findings and provide actionable insights by generating detailed reports summarizing the causes of data inconsistencies and offering recommendations to prevent future issues

-•	Tools and Technologies: AWS Glue,AWS Glue Logs,  AWS S3, AWS CloudWatch AWS Cloudwatch Logs, Data Lineage tracing.
+#### •	Tools and Technologies
+AWS Glue,AWS Glue Logs,  AWS S3, AWS CloudWatch AWS Cloudwatch Logs, Data Lineage tracing.

+#### •	Deliverables
-•	Deliverables: Detailed reports on the cause of data inconsistencies and recommendations to address these issues.
+Detailed reports on the cause of data inconsistencies and recommendations to address these issues.

+#### •	Timeline
-•	Timeline: 1 week to investigate, followed by a week for reporting.
+1 week to investigate, followed by a week for reporting.

 Figure 12
 ![F 12](https://github.com/user-attachments/assets/98e627ee-94fb-4f7e-8607-d287a2a79fad)